lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/gradle_import.png)

-Click on "Load Gradle Project" to import the Gradle configurations.
+Click on <kbd>Load Gradle Project</kbd> to import the Gradle configurations.

-If you are prompted to a pop-up window asking if you trust the Gradle project, click Trust Project.
+If you are prompted to a pop-up window asking if you trust the Gradle project, click <kbd>Trust Project</kbd>.

 ![](../../../../../img/intellij/trust_gradle_project.png)

-Once the repository is imported as a Gradle project, you will see a Gradle tab on the right.
+Once the repository is imported as a Gradle project, you will see a <kbd>Gradle</kbd> tab on the right.

 Once the indexing finishes, you can expand the Gradle project and see the set of Tasks.

 ![](../../../../../img/intellij/expand_gradle_tab.png)

-You can run any Gradle command from IntelliJ simply by clicking on the "Execute Gradle Task" icon in the Gradle tab.
-You are the prompted for the precis command to run.
+You can run any Gradle command from IntelliJ simply by clicking on the <kbd>Execute Gradle Task</kbd> icon in the Gradle tab.
+You are then prompted for the precise command to run.

 ## Setting up run configurations

-You can set up a run configuration for running and debugging various Gradle tasks from the Gradle tab, including the code generation through lfc.
+You can set up a run configuration for running and debugging various Gradle tasks from the <kbd>Gradle</kbd> tab, including the code generation through `lfc`.
-To set up a run configuration for the run task of lfc, right-click on "run" under org.lflang -> cli -> lfc -> Tasks -> application and click "Modify Run Configuration".
+To set up a run configuration for the run task of `lfc`, expand the <kbd>application</kbd> task group under <kbd>org.lflang > Tasks</kbd>, right-click on <kbd>⚙️ run</kbd>, and select <kbd>Modify Run Configuration...</kbd>.
 This will create a custom run/debug configuration for you.

-In the Run/Debug Configurations dialog, click on the text box next to Tasks: use the full task name `cli:lfc:run` instead of just `run`. and append args to specify the LF target.
-For example, `cli:lfc:run -args 'test/Cpp/src/HelloWorld.lf'` Meanwhile, change the Gradle project to
+In the <kbd>Create Run Configuration</kbd> dialog, click on the text box next to <kbd>Run</kbd>, select `cli:lfc:run` from the drop-down menu, and append arguments to be passed to `lfc` using the `--args` flag.
+For instance, to invoke `lfc` on `test/Cpp/src/HelloWorld.lf`, enter `cli:lfc:run --args 'test/Cpp/src/HelloWorld.lf'` Then click <kbd>OK</kbd>.
-"lingua-franca" instead of "lingua-franca:cli:lfc".
-Then click OK.

 ![](../../../../../img/intellij/run_config_lf_program.png)

 You will see a new run/debug config added to the top-level menu bar, as shown below.
-You can always change the config, for example, changing the args, by clicking `Edit Configurations` via a drop-down menu.
+You can always change the config, for example, changing the `--args`, by clicking <kbd>Edit Configurations</kbd> via a drop-down menu.

 ![](../../../../../img/intellij/new_runlfc_config.png)